Wantage PCN Team

 All members of the Primary Care Network work across both Newbury Street and Church Street Practices.

-I was appointed as Operations Manager for Wantage PCN in July 2021 and feel honoured to be able to work with Wantage PCN which has made such significant progress in seeking opportunities to work with the community and develop its multidisciplinary team.
+I was appointed Operations Manager for Wantage PCN in July 2021.
+I feel honoured to work with Wantage PCN, which has made significant progress in seeking opportunities to collaborate with the community and develop its multidisciplinary team.

 Pharmacy Team